yudingshechu/Computational_Statistics/README.md

-# Computational_Statistics
+# Final Project
-Here I will upload my projects of the course Computational Statistics, all codes are written in R

-This course is mainly focus on the implementation of Machine Learning methods in social science, the ML realizattion in R and methods comparsion by simulation.
+This is my final project of this course.
+It focus on the implementation of Lasso and PCA on IV regression, examines their performance and gives advices for different situations which researchers may meet.